laceywash31700/Lacey_W_Reading_Notes/Code-102/Class-02.md

 # Class-02 Reading Notes

 ## What is a Text Editor?

-> A text editor is a piece of software that you download and install on your computer, or you access online through your web browser, that allows you to write and manage text, especially the text that you write to build a web site.
+> A text editor is a piece of software that you download and install on allows you to write and manage text, especially the text that you write to build a web site.
 When looking a text editor its probaly a good idea to make sure it has these three features.

 - Syntax Highlights